 To improve multiplayer performance in games, reduce the number of players who can play the game when you set up a LAN or Internet multiplayer game.

-5] Play around with game settings
+7] Play around with game settings

 Here’s the thing, most video games come with their own settings area.
-This is where the player gets to tweak the game to get a better output or something less that is more in line with what their graphic card is capable of handling.
+This is where the player gets to tweak the game to get a better output or something less that is more in line with what their graphics card is capable of handling.

 The software usually selects the best graphic setting for a game, and for the most part, it works.
-However, there are some instances when the software reverts to the lowest setting, even if the graphic card is capable of running the game on highest settings available.
+However, there are some instances when the software reverts to the lowest setting, even if the graphic card is capable of running the game on the highest settings available.

 At a time like this, one needs to jump in and make the changes to gain more performance.

-It’s not ideal for everyone to do this seeing as many have no idea what is anti-aliasing or super-sampling.
+It’s not ideal for everyone to do this, seeing as many have no idea what is anti-aliasing or super-sampling.

 6] Check your Hard Disk for errors